HOMO FABER FELLOWSHIP

 • He perpetuates ancestral techniques such as smoke-firing, coiling and pinching

-• His pieces feature signature, hand-carved patterning and ridges
+• His pieces feature signature, hand carved patterning and ridges

-Chuma Maweni creates ceramic furniture with the wheel throwing technique.
+Chuma Maweni creates ceramic objects with the wheel throwing technique.
 "I prefer this technique, as it allows me to form large-scale works by putting together separate pieces," he explains.
-With a bachelor of technology in ceramic design from Nelson Mandela Metropolitan Universitym, Chuma contributed to community development by teaching ceramics to rural women in a poverty alleviation programme.
+With a bachelor of technology in ceramic design from Nelson Mandela Metropolitan University, Chuma contributed to community development by teaching ceramics to rural women in a poverty alleviation programme.
 He also taught his craft while working for the Light from Africa Foundation in Cape Town, and he is represented by the Southern Guild gallery today.
 "I hope people get a sense of peace and joy from my works," Chuma says.
 In addition to being exhibited in Design Miami, PAD London and Expo Chicago, his works are also showcased in the exhibition called Before Yesterday We Could Fly: An Afrofuturist Period Room in the Metropolitan Museum of Art collection in New York.

 I was introduced to clay at an early age.
 While playing on riverbanks, I used to dig out clay to shape small animals.
 After high school, I wanted to study graphic design, but I discovered I was much more skilled in ceramics.
 My interest in this craft just kept growing.